 Frequently Asked Questions

-March 1.
-Verification materials must be filed no later than May 15.
+The priority deadline to apply for financial aid is March 1.
+Verification materials must be filed by May 15.

 - Filing your application late.